 The most common form (80% of patients) is the vulgar psoriasis characterized by the presence of thickening of the skin (plaques) covered with silvery-gray scales.
 They appear preferably on the elbows, knees, scalp and lower back although they can occur anywhere else on the body.

 Scaly plaques can range in size from a few centimeters to several tens of centimeters and may or may not be itchy, painful, or both.

 In the case of scalp psoriasis, the plaques can be small or cover the entire surface of the head.
 In some cases, the plaques cause intense itching while, in others, they cause no discomfort.

 Another variant is the guttate psoriasis which occurs in particular in children and adolescents, up to about 15 years of age, with small patches that can occur both on the chest and on the limbs.
-Usually, the guttate psoriasis appears as a result of an airway infection caused by a germ, streptococcus, which causes sore throat, pharyngitis or tonsillitis.
+Usually, the guttate psoriasis appears following an airway infection caused by a germ, streptococcus, which causes sore throat, pharyngitis or tonsillitis.

 In about half of sufferers, psoriasis also occurs on the nails (nail psoriasis) causing the formation of transverse spots or stripes and, consequently, the loss of color (psoriatic onychopathy).
 Nails can also grow excessively and often separate from the underlying skin.
 In severe cases they can flake off.

-There inverse psoriasis it is made worse by sweating and friction on the skin and is more common in overweight people.
+There inverse psoriasis it is worsened by sweating and friction on the skin and is more common in overweight people.